LynneYan/HIsomap/README.md

   - Number of dimensions in which to immerse the dissimilarities.

 - **filter_function**, str, optional, default: "base_point_geodesic_distance"
-  - Filter function.
-A string from ["sum", "mean", "median", "max", "min", "std", "dist_mean", "l2norm", "knn_distance_n"].
-If using knn_distance_n write the number of desired neighbors in place of n: knn_distance_5 for summed distances to 5 nearest neighbors.
+  - A string from ["sum", "mean", "median", "max", "min", "std", "dist_mean", "l2norm", "knn_distance_n", "height", "width", "base_point_geodesic_distance", "dist_mean", "eccentricity", "Guass_density", "density_estimator", "integral_geodesic_distance", "graph_Laplacian", "Guass_density_auto"].
+  - If using knn_distance_n write the number of desired neighbors in place of n: knn_distance_5 for summed distances to 5 nearest neighbors.
+  - If using base_point_geodesic_distance, you can adjust the parameter "BP" to locate the base point.

 ## Usage